theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 #### Container
 This subsection is activated after a connection to the storage account was successfully established.<br><br>
 **Storage account** <br>
-When authenticating via Azure Active directory, the storage account name needs to be entered here.
+When authenticating via Azure Active Directory, the storage account name needs to be entered here.

 **Container**<br>
-When authenticating via Azure Active directory, a Blob container needs to be entered here.
+When authenticating via Azure Active Directory, a Blob container needs to be entered here.

 {: .box-note }
-**Note:** With Azure Active directory authentication, the drop down menu is not supported.
+**Note:** With Azure Active Directory authentication, the drop down menu is not supported.
 Enter the name of the Blob container manually.

 **Test connection to container**<br>
 Button to check if the storage container can be accessed. <br>